Best Brokers in The UK

 Cons

-- Despite enhancing its market range, crypto offerings remain limited compared to brokers like Eightcap, and investing in real coins is not an option.
+- Even with expanded market options, crypto CFD offerings remain limited compared to brokers like Eightcap, and investing in actual coins is not available.

 Why Trade With XTB?